A close up of a lady in conversation at a table

 How to talk to your child about mental health

-Conversations about money and financial worries should be age- appropriate, and reflect your own family situation.
-So try to explain the cost-of-living crisis in terms your child can understand.
-For instance teenagers and older young people could relate its impact to the price of something they value, like a phone contract or rent payment, while a younger child might understand that they can buy less with their pocket money.
+For example, teenagers and older young people could relate to the price of something they value, like a phone contract or piece of tech.
+A younger child might understand that they can buy less with their pocket money.

-You could use free resources aimed specifically at young children, such as BBC Newsround or the Beano workbooks on financial literacy, created with the Bank of England.
-If your child is older you could watch or read the news together and talk about what you’ve learnt.
+You could also use free resources aimed specifically at young children, such as BBC Newsround or the Beano workbooks on financial literacy, created with the Bank of England.
+If your child is older, you could watch or read the news together and talk about what you’ve learned.

 Zoe, parent